-- (i) represent the community and assist the contractor. the engineer and the Client with communication between them and the community; - (ii) work an 8-hour day with a total of 40 hours worked per week. and shall be present on site each day except when performing off-site community liaison activities; - (iii) communicate daily with the contractor on labour related issues such as numbers and skill; - (iv) assist in the identification and screening of local labour from the community in accordance with the contractor's requirements; - (v) inform local labour of their conditions of employment. including their period of employment;

-(vi) attend disciplinary proceedings involving local labour. and ensure that hearings are fair and reasonable;

-- (vi) attend all meetings at which the community and/or local labour are present or are required to be represented; - (vii) attend monthly site meetings to report on community and local labour matters; - (viii) keep a daily written record of interviews and community liaison; - (ix) submit monthly returns regarding community liaison; and - (x) carry out all such other duties as agreed upon between all parties concerned.
+- (i) represent the community and assist the contractor, the Employer's Agent, and the Client with communication between them and the community. - (ii) work an 8-hour day with a total of 40 hours worked per week and shall be present on site each day except when performing off-site community liaison activities. - (iii) communicate daily with the contractor on labour related issues such as numbers and skill. - (iv) assist in the identification and screening of local labour from the community in accordance with the contractor's requirements. - (v) inform local labour of their conditions of employment, including their period of employment. - (vi) attend disciplinary proceedings involving local labour and ensure that hearings are fair and reasonable. - (vi) attend all meetings at which the community and/or local labour are present or are required to be represented. - (vii) attend monthly site meetings to report on community and local labour matters. - (viii) keep a daily written record of interviews and community liaison. - (ix) submit monthly returns regarding community liaison; and - (x) carry out all such other duties as agreed upon between all parties concerned.

-A new pay item as indicated on the Pricing Schedule relating to the payment of the CLO.
-Payment under this item shall be made only for the period for which the duties of the CLO are required. and not necessarily for the full duration of the contract.
+A new pay item as indicated on the construction document of the schedule of quantities relating to the payment of the CLO on a provisional sum basis.
+Payment under this item shall be made only for the period for which the duties of the CLO are required, and not necessarily for the full duration of the contract.